 It is known and accepted that MS Outlook is one of the most popular email clients.
 This is so because of the technically advanced features provided by Outlook.
 However, the older versions of Outlook still are a bit traditional.
-These versions use HTML and due to that ends up with incomplete display of some emails.
+These versions use HTML and, due to that, end up with an incomplete display of some emails.
 Also, there are many other reasons a user may want to open an email in a web browser.
 In this blog, we are going to guide you through how you can open an email in a web browser.

 Another reason to open an email in a web browser may be the printing requirements.
 If you open an email with a web browser, you can print the emails with the help of printing options available in a browser.
-This way you can print an email as you wish to do it, without much restrictions.
+This way, you can print an email as you wish to do it, without any restrictions.

-Now as we have discussed why and when a user may need to open an email with a web browser, let’s now discuss how one can do it.
-Well, as Outlook is quite advanced and a smart program, it identifies the rendering issues related to an email.
-Hence, if Outlook can’t read some of the components of the emails, it will suggest you to open that email in the web browser.
-The notification that will pop-up is “If there are problems with how this message is displayed, click here to view it in a web browser.”
-So, in this case you can open the email in the web browser by clicking on the “Click here” option.
+Now, as we have discussed why and when a user may need to open an email with a web browser, let’s now discuss how one can do it.
+Well, as Outlook is quite a smart program, it identifies the rendering issues related to an email.
+Hence, if Outlook can’t read some of the components of the emails, it will suggest you open that email in the web browser.
+The notification that will pop up is “If there are problems with how this message is displayed, click here to view it in a web browser.”
+So, in this case, you can open the email in the web browser by clicking on the “Click here” option.
 But, if it is not the case with you, you will need to do it manually.
-Here we are going to mention the process of the same, keep reading.
+Here we are going to mention the process of the same.
+Keep reading.

-Note: In simplified ribbon, expand three dots and click Actions > Actions > View in Browser.
+Note: In simplified ribbon, expand three dots and click Actions > Actions > View in the browser.

 Once you have followed all the steps mentioned above, you can now open the emails in your desired browser without doing it manually.
-Your emails will be automatically opened in your selected browser.
+Your emails will be automatically opened in the specified browser.
 So, this was all about how to open an email in a web browser.
 Now, what if you save your Outlook emails as HTML files?

-For such scenarios we would suggest you to use Kernel for Outlook PST Repair as the remedy.
+For such scenarios we would suggest you use Kernel for Outlook PST Repair.
 It saves emails in HTML, MHTML, EML, MSG, TXT, RTF formats.
-This tool is the epitome of Outlook repair tools in the market.
+You can also search and find specific emails and save them to these formats.
 This PST file repair tool fixes broken corrupt and damaged PST files in just a few clicks.
 Also, you can use this tool for PST conversion, migration and for recovering deleted emails.